 Where do oats come from?

-It’s no surprise that oatcakes are made from oats but you might not know how oats grow in the first place, or how we turn the raw produce into an ingredient for our different oaty products.
-So, where do oats come from?
-Let’s find out!
+It’s no surprise that oatcakes are made from oats but you might not know how oats grow in the first place?
+Or what our miller’s do to turn the raw crop from the farmer’s field into a wholesome ingredient we can use in our range of recipes.
+So where do oats come from?

 The oat plant

 Oats (Avena Sativa) grow in fields like wheat and barley year round.
 Crops sown in spring and harvested in August are called ‘spring oats’.
 Crops sown in September and harvested in spring are called ‘winter oats’.
 They are easy to spot when you know to look for their tell-tale husks dangling off the main stalk, or the oat flowers which are a familiar sight all year round in Scotland.
 The groat or oat is inside, protected by the husk.

 Oats love cool summer temperatures and plentiful rain to ripen slowly and plump up, so it’s no surprise that the Scottish climate is perfect!
 Farmers have been growing oats in the Scottish Borders for centuries, and it’s here that Nairn’s source the majority of our oats from farms with generations of expertise that shows in the quality of the crop they produce.

 Our trusted relationship with John Hogarth’s began in 1978– their mill in Kelso is situated on the picturesque banks of the River Tweedand they’ve been milling for over a hundred years.
 Even today, some of the mill’s local customers still pop in for their sack of porridge oats!